AlexYegupov/multidemo/README.md

 Quick start https://docsify.js.org/#/quickstart

-Tools to convert an items like "JIRA-123" to a links:
+Tools to convert items like "JIRA-123" to links:
- - autolink items like JIRA-123 to links using one of:
+ - autolink items like JIRA-123 to links using one of the:
    - https://gitlab.com/staltz/remark-linkify-regex
    - https://unifiedjs.com/explore/package/remark-autolink-references/
    - https://github.com/remarkjs/remark-gfm